Podcast: Play in new window | Download | Embed

 This month we wanna talk to you, we wanna shampoo you, and we wanna find some sweet romance with Lisa Cholodenko’s 2011 Best Picture-nominated dramady The Kids Are All Right.

 This podcast is non-profit and has been broadcast for educational purposes.
 Excerpts from the following material has been included to enhance the listener experience:

 Thanks again for checking out Celluloid Junkies.
-We’ll see you in season three with a brand new Halloween episode very soon.
+Join us again in a month when we bring out our inner diva and discuss Billy Wilder’s 1950 masterpiece Sunset Boulevard.
 Until then, don’t forget to check out the archives, or hit up our website.
-We’ve got some big things happening soon, so stay tuned!